 IUI is intra uterine insemination.
 In this process, only sperm are washed and put in the uterine cavity.
 The rest of the process such as mating of sperm and eggs, the formation of the embryo, implantation of the embryo occurs naturally.
 It is a simple form of treatment and no operative procedure or prolonged injections are given.
 It is also less costly as compared to IVF

 Where as in IVF injections are given daily for approximately 10 days and multiple eggs are formed in ovaries.
 These eggs are then retrieved by one operation called oocyte pick up.
 These eggs are fertilized with husband semen in the laboratory and embryos are formed.
 These embryos are then inserted into the uterus.
 It is costly, time-consuming but having the highest success rate.

 Can IUI be done if tubes are blocked?

 If one tube is blocked, ovulation and fertilization can still occur from another tube if the egg develops on that side ovary.
 So IUI can be done after follicular monitoring and confirming ovulation from the patent side of the tube.
 But if both tubes are blocked, then IUI is not going to result in pregnancy.
 These patients require a different kind of approach to pregnancy.
 But if one tube is blocked, attempts should be made to find out the cause of the blockage, as similar conditions may be present in another tube without actually blocking the tubes.
 This is because many of the tubal infections are bilateral.

 There is no age limit for IUI treatment, provided the female partner is ovulating and is in the reproductive age group.
 But the chances of conception keep on going down with each increasing year of the female.

 How many visits are required for IUI?

 For a single IUI cycle, generally female has to come to the clinic for 3 to 4 times for follicular monitoring.
-This is followed by a visit for actual IUI procedure.
-The male partner is required only on the day of IUI to give semen sample.
+This is followed by a visit for the actual IUI procedure.
+The male partner is required only on the day of IUI to give a semen sample.